-Contracts and Revenue Recognition.
-We determine the appropriate accounting method for each of our long-term contracts before work on the project begins.
-We generally recognize contract revenues and related costs over time for individual performance obligations based on a cost-to-cost method in accordance with FASB Topic Revenue from Contracts with Customers.
-We recognize estimated contract revenue and resulting income based on the measurement of the extent of progress toward completion as a percentage of the total project.
-Certain costs may be excluded from the cost-to-cost method of measuring progress, such as significant costs for uninstalled materials, if such costs do not depict our performance in transferring control of goods or services to the customer.
+Contracts and Revenue Recognition

+We generally recognize estimated contract revenue and resulting income over time based on the measurement of the extent of progress toward completion using total costs incurred as a percentage of the total estimated project costs for individual performance obligations.
 We review contract price and cost estimates periodically as the work progresses and reflect adjustments proportionate to the percentage-of-completion in income in the period when those estimates are revised.
-Certain of our contracts recognize revenue at a point in time, and revenue on these contracts is recognized when control transfers to the customer.
-The majority of our revenue that is recognized at a point in time is related to parts and certain medical radioisotopes and radiopharmaceuticals in our Nuclear Power Group segment.
-For all contracts, if a current estimate of total contract cost indicates a loss on a contract, the projected loss is recognized in full when determined.
+If a current estimate of total contract costs indicates a loss on a contract, the projected loss is recognized in full when determined.
 It is possible that current estimates could materially change for various reasons, including, but not limited to, fluctuations in forecasted labor productivity or steel and other raw material prices.
 We routinely review estimates related to our contracts, and revisions to profitability are reflected in the quarterly and annual earnings we report.
-In the years ended December 31, 2020, 2019 and 2018, we recognized net favorable changes in estimates related to long-term contracts that increased operating income by approximately \$42.8 million, \$71.6 million and \$46.3 million, respectively.
+In the years ended December 31, 2021, 2020 and 2019, we recognized net favorable changes in estimates related to long-term contracts that increased operating income by approximately \$26.5 million, \$42.8 million and \$71.6 million, respectively.